 A future temple will be built in Jerusalem (Ezek.
 40–48; Zech.
 8:7–9)

-Click to expand
+Click photos to expand

 .

-בית המקדש– "House" or "Dwelling Place"
+בית המקדש – "House" or "Dwelling Place"

-Both Jewish Temples were built on a platform mount on Mt.
+Located on Mt.
 Moriah (sometimes called Mt.
-Zion) in Jerusalem | After Romans destroyed the Second Temple in 70 AD, Jewish worship changed | Jews today worship at the Western Wall (their holiest site) | The oldest Islamic structure in the world (Dome of the Rock) now stands on the Temple Mount
+Zion) where both Jewish Temples stood / After Romans destroyed the Second Temple in 70 AD, Jewish worship changed / Jews today worship at the Western Wall (their holiest site) / The oldest Islamic structure in the world (Dome of the Rock) now stands on the Temple Mount / Locations include Temple, Western Wall, and Dome of the Rock

 -